wylanenergy/eng-take-home-challenge/README.md

 to see a more object oriented approach.

 ## How do I submit my results?
-Please create a private repository on Github with your solution and email a link to the repo to [kristen@modern.energy](mailto:kristen@modern.energy) and [shayne@americanefficient.com](mailto:shayne@americanefficient.com)
+You can either create a private repository on Github with your solution and email a link or send a zip of the solution to [kristen@modern.energy](mailto:kristen@modern.energy) and [shayne@americanefficient.com](mailto:shayne@americanefficient.com)